Credit for medicine costs

 You may qualify for the credit for medicine costs (lääkeluotto, medicine cost credit) if you meet the following criteria:

-• Your income does not exceed EUR 1,800 per month.
+- Your earned income and benefits may together not exceed EUR 1,800 per month.

 Kela cannot grant the medicine cost credit to you if a court has granted you the right to debt adjustment.
 If you do not pay the medicine cost credit back to Kela in accordance with the payment plan, Kela will not grant the credit to you again in the next year.